-Outdoor Survival has a great post on how to eat acorns.
+We have a great post on how to prepare acorns to make them edible.
 Basically, you need to shell them first (you can do this in bulk by smashing a bunch of acorns with a big rock and then separating out the meat from the shells).

 To leach out the tannins, just soak the acorns in some warm water for a few hours.
 Toss the water and then taste the acorns.
 If they are still bitter, repeat the soaking process until they don’t taste bitter anymore.